Nicholas-t/DQN/README.md

 ## Environment and dependencies

 - OS : Ubuntu 20.04.2 LTS
-- Python 3.7 (Tensorflow 1.15 works at this version)
+- Python 3.7
 - PIP

 if you have python version above 3.7, then refer to [this](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu) tutorial on how you can install a specific python version in your ubuntu machine

+## Organization

+All of the code regarding the DQN is in the `./scripts` folder.
+The `notebook.ipynb` contains explanations regarding DQN and more context regarding the algorithm of interest.

 ## How to install ?